Democrats push to extend control of House for two more years

 Looking to offset the imbalance, outside GOP groups like the National Republican Congressional Committee and the Congressional Leadership Fund poured millions into tight races in New York, Texas, Georgia, California, Florida and elsewhere.

-But Democratic counterparts like Bustos’ group and the House Majority PAC responded in kind, often leaving such spending closely matched.
+But the Democratic Congressional Campaign Committee and the party’s House Majority PAC responded in kind, often leaving such spending closely matched.

 Should Democrats retain the House majority, it would mark only the second time in a quarter century that they’ve controlled the chamber for two consecutive two-year Congresses.
 The first period ran from 2007 through 2010, Pelosi’s initial run as speaker.